 - Changing bed linens, washing and ironing laundry, and cleaning

-- Helping with personal care, such as bathing, dressing, or grooming
+- Personal care, such as bathing, dressing, or grooming

-If not, you can talk to the hospital social worker or discharge nurse about getting help in your home.
-Sometimes, they will arrange for someone to come to the home and determine what help you may need.
+If not, talk to the hospital social worker or discharge nurse about getting help in your home.
+They may be able to have someone come to your home and determine what help you may need.

-Home health care nurses can help manage problems with your wound, other medical problems, and any medications that you may be taking.
+Home health care nurses can help manage problems with your wound, other medical problems, and any medicines that you may be taking.

 Physical and occupational therapists can make sure your home is set up so that it will be easy and safe to move around and take care of yourself.
 They may also help with exercises when you first get home.

-You will need a referral from your doctor in order to have home health care nurses, physical therapists, and occupational therapists visit your home.
-Your insurance will often pay for these visits if you have a referral.
-However, you should still make sure it is covered beforehand.
+You will need a referral from your doctor to have these providers visit your home.
+Your health insurance will often pay for these visits if you have a referral.
+But you should still make sure it is covered.

-Other types of assistance are available for tasks or issues that do not require the clinical expertise of nurses and therapists.
-Names of some of these professionals include: Home Health Aide (HHA), Certified Nursing Assistant (CNA), Caregiver, Direct Support Person, and Personal Care Attendant.
-Sometimes, insurance may pay for these also.
+Other types of assistance are available for tasks or issues that do not require the medical knowledge of nurses and therapists.
+Names of some of these professionals include:

 - Home health care